 All students are strongly encouraged to apply for external fellowships.
 The Graduate School maintains a comprehensive fellowship database available to Cornell students.
 In particular, all students who are U.S. citizens or permanent residents are requested to apply for the National Science Foundation Graduate Research Fellowship in their first and second years of graduate school.
 Many deadlines for applications are in the autumn, so early inquiries and applications are necessary.
-Additional sources of external funding may be found in the Fellowships Brochure.

 Additional information on funding and taxes can be found through the Cornell Graduate School.